 - Stage 1: The cancer is limited to the vulva or perineum and is up to 2 centimeters in size.

 - Stage 2: The same as stage 1, but the tumor is at least 2 centimeters in size.

 - Stage 3: The cancer has reached nearby tissue, such as the anus or vagina, and it may have reached the lymph nodes.

 - Stage 4: The cancer has reached the lymph nodes on both sides of the groin, and it may have reached the bowel, the bladder, or the urethra, the passage through which urine leaves the body.

 It is important to seek early diagnosis and treatment, to prevent the spread of cancer.

 The types of treatment normally used for vulvar cancer are surgery, chemotherapy, radiation therapy, and biologic therapy.

 Surgery is the main way to treat vulvar cancer.
-Treatment aims to remove the cancer while leaving sexual function intact.

 If diagnosis occurs in the early stages of the cancer, limited surgery is required.

 At the later stages, and if the cancer has spread to nearby organs, such as the urethra, vagina or rectum, surgery will be more extensive.